qtnc/6pad2/doc/python-scripting-api.md

 :	The number of lines composing the text being edited. str indentString:
 :	A string representing a level of indentation, i.e. a tab or a couple of spaces.
+<span id="rangesinlines"></span>int rangesInLines:
+:	Whether indexing and slicing indices are counted in lines.
+If this attribute is False, indices are counted in characters.
+By default, this attribute is False.
+See [Indexing and slicing](#pageindexing) for more details.

+## Indexing and slicing {#pageindexing}
+On a page object, you can use the indexing and slicing operator to obtain a substring or lines of text.
+Depending on the value of the [rangesInLines](#rangesinlines) attribute, the indices you give are expressed in characters or in lines.

+object[0]:
+:	Return the first character or the first line of text. object[4:9]:
+:	Return a substring of text from the 3rd to the 8th character, or the text between the beginning of the 3rd line and the end of 7th line.

+Replacing ranges, such as `object[4:9] = 'Hello'` also works, and overwrite the range specified.
+However, note that *specifying a step different than 1*, (e.g. `object[10:20:3]` *isn't supported* and raises an error.

 ## Events
 The following events can be passed to addEvent/removeEvent for a page.
 The first argument passed to the callback is always the page where the event occurred.
 Additional parameters passed are indicated in parenthesis.